 By Christine Lees LSW/ADC

-In closing, thanks to those that dropped off the magazines and paper back books.
-Our deepest sympathy goes out to the family of Jacquelyn Patterson.
-She was such a lovely lady and will be missed by all who knew her.
+In closing our deepest sympathy goes out to the family of Carl Rice.
+He will be missed by all who knew him.